sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 ====================

-Data averaging collapses the dynamic information in the data, ignoring inter-trial differences which are large and may be crucial for understanding how the brain operates *in real-time*.
+Data averaging collapses the dynamic information in the data, ignoring inter-trial differences, which are large and may be crucial for understanding how the brain operates *in real-time*.
 Here, we show how to use EEGLAB to make 2-D ERP-image plots of collections of single trials, sorted by any of many possibly relevant variables.
 In ERP-image plots, EEG data epochs (trials) are first sorted along some